Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 If you choose to create an [order for storage](/developers/cli_commands/files/upload), then please keep track of the balance and replenish it in time.
 :::

-If the storage expires, then the TEE won't be able to access your [uploaded offer content](/developers/cli_guides/providers_offers#upload-offer-content) and the order will fail.
+If the storage expires, then the TEE won't be able to access your [uploaded offer content](/developers/cli_guides/providers_offers#upload-offer-content) and the customer order will fail.
 Use the [orders replenish-deposit](/developers/cli_commands/orders/replenish-deposit) command to add tokens to the balance of the storage order.

 If an order fails due to a provider fault, then the offer will be made Inactive in the Marketplace GUI.